IndisputableMonolith.Anthropology.AgeGradingFromConfigDim

 scope and limits

-- Does not include empirical cross-cultural data.
+- Does not supply empirical data or cross-cultural tests.